 CAPE staff members come from a variety of professional and artistic backgrounds, including visual, performing, and digital arts.
 They bring a unique blend of talents and a strong commitment to arts integration to their work.
 For staff directory, click here.

 Amy Rasmussen, Executive Director

 Amy is an experienced arts administrator, strategic planner, marketer and fundraiser.
 She holds degrees from DePaul University and Columbia College Chicago.
 Named a Champion of Change for Arts Education by President Obama!
 She plays oboe, flute, alto sax and guitar and has a passion for chamber music.

 Scott is Education Director at CAPE.
 He has oversight for all programs, partnerships, professional development, and research.
 Scott spearheaded CAPE’s development of research as an aesthetic and pedagogical practice, and he led discussions with staff, artists, and teachers towards articulating the CAPE model of the Artist/Researcher.

-Mark manages in-school arts integration programs, supporting teacher and teaching artist partnerships in curriculum development and expanding pedagogical arts practice.
-Mark is an artist and educator.
-He received a Master of Fine Arts in Studio Arts from the University of Illinois at Chicago.
+Mark oversees in-school arts integration programs and CAPE Exhibitions, supporting teacher- and teaching-artist partnerships to expand pedagogical arts practice.
+Mark is an artist and educator who received an MFA from U of Illinois at Chicago.

 Michelle helps CAPE achieve strategic goals for marketing, communications, and development through the planning, creation, and analysis of public events, donor engagement, and multimedia materials.
 She holds a B.S. in Radio-TV-Film from the University of Texas and an M.A. in Art Education from the School of the Art Institute of Chicago.